YouTube Marketing

 YouTube statistics for Pinkfong's Baby Shark video with 16B views and 83.3M subscribers on Dash Soci

-With over 2 billion logged-in users per month (and millions more watching without even signing in), YouTube is a royal palace where entertainment, education, and culture collide.
-In 2025, it’s not just about cat videos and reaction clips; YouTube is a full-on marketing machine.
+With billions of users per month, YouTube is the epicenter where entertainment, education, and culture collide.
+It’s not just about cat videos and reaction clips; YouTube is a full-on marketing machine.

 YouTube statistics help tell a story of what works, what doesn’t, and where your brand should show up next.
 And this is why marketers should care about YouTube stats.
 Whether it’s audience demographics, watch-time habits, or trends in short-form vs. long-form videos, these stats aren’t just “nice-to-know”, they’re the cheat codes that can help you grow faster, smarter, and with far more reach and impact.